There is no law against having a bonfire, but there is legislation if it causes a nuisance.

 The law says you can light a bonfire at any time, as long as it doesn't cause a nuisance - there are no specific bylaws against bonfires in this area.

-- Having a bonfire every day or a large bonfire may cause a nuisance
+However, having a bonfire every day, or regularly, or a large bonfire may cause a nuisance.

-- It is an offence for smoke from a bonfire to drift onto a public highway as stated in the Highways Acts.
-If this happens, contact the police
+It is an offence for smoke from a bonfire to drift onto a public highway as stated in the Highways Act.
+If this happens, contact the police.

 If a bonfire emits dark smoke - as defined by the Clean Air Act 1993 - then an immediate offence is committed and the Council can take action, including prosecution if necessary.